He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • My question would be what is the council strategy in regards to Air Bnb?
 How many houses over the past 5 years have been removed from the housing stock and switched to commercial Air Bnb properties?
 How many Air Bnb are empty while we are having a housing shortage?
 How much does Air BnB contribute back to the marketing and promotion of our destination?
 How many does Air BnB directly employ vs other commercial accommodation operators?
 Which areas are most affected by Air Bnb and what affect is that having on housing availability in those areas?
 How many Air Bnb properties are located near schools and other educational facilities?
 Whats the actual point in building houses in Rotorua suburbs if the buyers are only going to covert them to Air BnB?
 What strategy will be put in place to prevent this?

-Haydn Marriner asked almost 4 years ago
+Haydn Marriner asked over 4 years ago

 Haydn,